smartkms/KM-KnowledgeManager/README.md

   *rqworker    | [Bouncer] Done processing: 'id'*

-  You can add your own JSON files that folow the same format and   name (exampleX.json), currently there are only 3 provided from   Collector.
+  You can add your own JSON files that folow the same format and   name (exampleX.json), currently there are only 3 provided from   the Collector.